The Surrency Prize, named in honor of Erwin Surrency, a founding member of the Society

 Advisory Committee of the American Society for Legal History.
 The Committee

-will consider books published in the previous calendar year.
+will consider books and articles published in the previous calendar year.

 The Society will announce the award after the annual meeting of the

-Cromwell Foundation, which normally takes place early in
+Cromwell Foundation, which normally takes place in the first week of

 The committee's citation read as follows: